 Precision Agriculture

 Precision agriculture uses AI and data-driven technologies to optimize farming and water use.
 Smart irrigation systems with sensors track crop water needs and give real-time advice.
 AI-driven analytics help farmers plan irrigation better.
-Technologies like satellites and drones monitor crop health and soil moisture.
+Satellites and drones are examples of technologies that keep an eye on soil moisture and crop health.

 Integrated Pest Management

-Integrated Pest Management (IPM) is an approach to pest control that uses multiple methods to manage pest populations while minimizing environmental impact .
-This strategy relies on monitoring, identification, and action thresholds to determine when pest control is necessary.
+Integrated Pest Management (IPM) is a way to control pests that uses a variety of methods to keep pest populations under control while doing the least amount of harm to the environment. monitoring, identification, and action thresholds to determine when pest control is necessary.

-Biological control is a key part of IPM that uses living organisms to control pests.
-It targets insects, plant diseases, and weeds.
-Natural enemies like predators, parasitoids, and pathogens help keep pest numbers down.
-Predators eat pests, parasitoids develop on or in a host and kill it, and pathogens cause diseases in pests.
+Biological control is an important part of IPM that uses living things to get rid of pests.
+It goes after weeds, plant diseases, and bugs.
+Predators, parasitoids, and pathogens are all Natural enemies that help keep pest numbers low.
+Predators eat pests, parasitoids grow on or in a host and kill it, and pathogens make pests sick.

 Crop Diversity